ironSource/parquetjs/README.md

 });
 ```

-Note the Parquet schema supports nesting, so you can store arbitrarily complex and
+Note that the Parquet schema supports nesting, so you can store complex, arbitrarily
-nested records in a single row (more on that later) while still maintaining good
+nested records into a single row (more on that later) while still maintaining good
 compression.

 Once we have a schema, we can create a `ParquetWriter` object.
 The writer will
-take input rows as JSON objects, convert them to the parquet format and store
+take input rows as JSON objects, convert them to the Parquet format and store
 them on disk.

 ``` js